 Vita

-Lisa Batiashvili is the “artiste étoile” at this year’s Lucerne Summer Festival.
-Born in Tbilisi in 1979 to professional musicians, she moved to Germany with her family in 1991 and continued her violin studies with Mark Lubotsky in Hamburg and with Ana Chumachenco in Munich.
+Lisa Batiashvili was born in 1979 in Tbilisi as the daughter of professional musicians and moved with her family to Germany in 1991, continuing her violin training with Mark Lubotsky in Hamburg and with Ana Chumachenco in Munich.
 In 1995, she won second prize at the Sibelius Competition in Helsinki.
 She received the Leonard Bernstein Award at the Schleswig-Holstein Music Festival in 2003 and the Beethoven Ring in Bonn in 2006.
-Lisa Batiashvili regularly performs with the world’s finest orchestras, including the Berliner Philharmoniker; the Vienna Philharmonic; the Staatskapelle Berlin; the New York Philharmonic; the London, Boston, and Chicago Symphony Orchestras; and the Cleveland and Royal Concertgebouw Orchestras.
-In the 2023-24 season, she was artist-in-residence with the Berliner Philharmoniker and toured with the orchestra under the direction of Daniel Harding and Kirill Petrenko.
-She has also given chamber concerts with the flutist Emmanuel Pahud, the clarinetist Jörg Widmann, the cellist Gautier Capuçon, the pianists Denis Kozhukhin and Jean-Yves Thibaudet and members of the Vienna Philharmonic.
-Lisa Batiashvili is additionally committed to contemporary music.
+Batiashvili performs with the world’s leading orchestras, including the Berlin and Vienna Philharmonics, the Staatskapelle Berlin, the New York Philharmonic, the London, Boston and Chicago Symphony Orchestras, the Cleveland Orchestra, and the Royal Concertgebouw Orchestra.
+She served as artist-in-residence with the Berliner Philharmoniker in the 2023-24 season and, in 2024-25, with the Orchestre de Paris; Lucerne Festival named her “artiste étoile” in the summer of 2024.
+Batiashvili also focuses on contemporary music.
 She has premiered violin concertos by Magnus Lindberg and Anders Hillborg; Giya Kancheli and Thierry Escaich have composed double concertos for her and her husband, the oboist François Leleux.
-In 2021, she fulfilled her heart’s desire by establishing the Lisa Batiashvili Foundation to promote Georgian musical talent.
-She is currently performing in recitals with two of her current scholarship holders, Giorgi Gigashvili and Tsotne Zedginidze.
-A recipient of the Echo and Opus Klassik Awards, the Midem Classical Award, and the Choc de l’année for her CDs, she released her accounts of Chausson’s Poème and Szymanowski’s First Violin Concerto in 2022.
-Lisa Batiashvili plays a Guarneri del Gesù from 1739.
+She regularly performs chamber music; in the summer of 2025, she partnered with cellist Gautier Capuçon and pianist Jean-Yves Thibaudet.
+In 2021, she fulfilled a long-held dream and established the Lisa Batiashvili Foundation to support talented musicians in Georgia.
+She is currently performing recitals with two of her current scholarship students, Giorgi Gigashvili and Tsotne Zedginidze.
+She has received the Echo Award, the Opus Klassik, the Midem Classical Award, and the Choc de l’année for her recordings.
+Her most recent release, from 2022, includes accounts of Chausson’s Poème and Szymanowski’s First Violin Concerto.
+In July 2025, she received the Kaiser Otto Prize from the City of Magdeburg for her commitment against war and anti-Semitism.
+Lisa Batiashvili, who holds an honorary doctorate from the Sibelius Academy in Helsinki, plays on a 1739 Guarneri del Gesù.

 Lucerne Festival debut on 21 August 2018 with the Tchaikovsky Concerto and the West-Eastern Divan Orchestra under Daniel Barenboim.